Here you'll find the most frequently asked questions about our cruises.

 Casual Explorer's Day Wear

 Lightweight, comfortable clothing suited for walking/hiking.

-A: We use electronic tickets (e-docs) for all our guests.
+- A: We use electronic tickets (e-docs) for all our guests.
 Your agent can confirm the timescale for you to receive your e-docs.
-When you receive your e-docs, we strongly recommend you request your bag tags from our website ASAP.
-We now also include your personalised bag tag within your e-doc for you to use.

 A: In order to expedite the boarding process, we recommend that you complete the Online Check-in at https://secure.celebritycruises.com/login.
 By completing the Online Check-in and printing out your Set Sail Pass, this will help speed up the check-in process at the cruise terminal.
 If you are unable to complete the Online Check-in, you can fill out the Guest Clearance Form found within your cruise documents.
 Please complete these forms before your arrival at the cruise terminal.